There are plenty of calibrator uses. They play a crucial role across industries by ensuring accuracy & reliability of measurement instruments.

 • Reference: The technicians have to then input the known reference values, which the DUT is supposed to ideally measure/respond to.
 These reference values tend to serve as the benchmark for such a comparison.

-• Validation: Verifying the accuracy of the DUT after adjustments and then ensuring that it meets required standards.
+• Validation: Verifying the accuracy of the DUT after adjustments and then ensuring that it meets the required standards.

 • Documentation: Recording calibration data and issuing a calibration certificate for documenting the entire process and the received results.